jakobzhao/noise_complaints/readme.md

 ![](img/geojson_height.png)

 Also, we will update the color of entities using a sequential color ramp.
 To do that, we open the geojson data in QGIS.

 ![](img/qgis.png)

-Then, categorize the data based on the `cnt` attributes, I personally prefer  `natural break` method, which gives a balanced visual experience.
-(Right-Click the **nyc_noise layer** on the `Layer Panel`, on the popped up panel, choose `Properties`, and then switch to the `Style` tab, and fill the blanks according to the following screenshot).
+Then, categorize the data based on the `cnt` attributes – I personally prefer the `natural break` method, which gives a balanced visual experience.
+(Right-Click the **nyc_noise layer** on the Layer Panel, on the popped up panel, choose Properties, switch to the Style tab, and fill the blanks according to the following screenshot).

 ![](img/qgis-style.png)

-After classifying the entities, we will pick up a color ramp.
-We decide to use a yellow to red sequential color ramp to visualize the data.
-This color ramp may give a better visualization of how the noise volume increases from low to high.
+After classifying the entities, we will pick a color ramp.
+We’ll use a yellow to red sequential color ramp to visualize the data.
+This color ramp provides a useful visualization of how the noise volume increases from low to high.

 Then, we can obtain the hexadecimal color value by clicking on the color patch.
 As shown, the light yellow color value is `#ffffb2`.
-Then, following the same steps, get the colors for all the patches.
+Following the same steps, get the colors for all the patches.

 ![](img/color-value.png)

->  **Note:** In addition to QGIS, we can also choose a color ramp from [colorbrewer2.org](colorbrewer2.org).
+> **Note:** In addition to QGIS, we can also choose a color ramp from [colorbrewer2.org](file:///C:/Users/Andy/Downloads/colorbrewer2.org).

 Cesium has a complicated [color system](http://cesiumjs.org/releases/b30/Build/Documentation/Color.html), to be simple, we use the hexadecimal color which was mainly used in CSS.
 Here is the API for processing a hexadecimal color.

-> **Color.fromCssColorString**
+> **Color.fromCssColorString**: Creates a Color instance from a CSS color value.
 >
-> Creates a Color instance from a CSS color value.

 | Name    | Type   | Description                              |
 | ------- | ------ | ---------------------------------------- |